 ** Registration is now open **

 Discover if Pharmacy is the Career for You

 This program offers a fun and comprehensive learning experience about the diverse career paths in pharmacy from expert pharmacy faculty and researchers.
-During this program, students will spend eight days on the Midwestern University campus learning from faculty, practicing pharmacists, and current pharmacy students, as well as enjoying campus life.
-The summer session will take place on weekdays only, from 8:30am to 4:00pm.
+During this program, students will spend five half-days on their own home computers learning from Midwestern University faculty, practicing pharmacists, alumni, and current pharmacy students.
+The summer session will take place from June 22nd thru 26th, from 10:00am to 2:30pm.

 Activities in Pharmacy Practice:

 - Pediatric medication administration

 - Veterinary medicine

 - Internal medicine and cardiac arrest